miaklwalker/TileMapper/README.md

 tilemapper.addNewTypes(types);
 tilemapper.addScreenMap()
 ```
-Lastly you will need to setup the click screen functionality after the previous steps are down
+Lastly you will need to setup the click screen functionality after the previous steps are done

-**Note:** You can also skip this step if you used the init method
+>**Note:** You can also skip this step if you used the init method

 ```JavaScript
 let tilemapper = new TileMapper(canvas,context)